-- 1. Most of our Business deposit accounts have a minimum opening deposit requirement of \$1,500 and a \$14.95 monthly maintenance fee for each month the account's average daily balance falls below \$5,000. - Must be an existing TIAA Bank client to enroll in Online Check Deposit or Remote Deposit Capture.
-See our Business & Non-Personal Online Deposit Agreement for information on crediting of deposits and our Funds Availability section of the Business and Non-Personal Account Terms, Disclosures and Agreements Booklet for information on availability of funds for withdrawals and other transactions.
-Subject to approval. - 3.
+- 1. Most of our Business deposit accounts have a minimum opening deposit requirement of \$1,500 and a \$14.95 monthly maintenance fee for each month the account's average daily balance falls below \$5,000.
+Please see the specific product pages on our website for more details about each account. - 2.
+Must be an existing business banking client enrolled in Business Online Banking to access the downloadable Android or Apple mobile banking app and make mobile check deposits.
+For information on crediting of deposits, the availability of funds for withdrawals and other transactions, see the Funds Availability Disclosure and the Imaged Deposits Service section of the Business and Non-Personal Account Terms, Disclosures and Agreements Booklet.
+Business Online Banking enrollment is subject to approval and fees may apply. - 3.
+Deposits denominated in foreign currencies are susceptible to losses and gains due to currency price fluctuations and may result in a loss of principal. - 4.
 Metals Select® products: